Mohammed Dawood Yaseen

 Mohammed Dawood Yaseen Al-Obaidi (مُحَمَّد دَاوُود يَاسِين الْعُبَيْدِيّ, born 22 November 2000), is an Iraqi footballer who plays as a forward.
-He plays for Al-Shorta in the Iraqi Premier League, and for the Iraq national team.
+He plays for Al-Minaa in the Iraq Stars League, and for the Iraq national team.

 Club career

 Dawood began his youth career at his native Al-Oloom wal-Technologia.
 He moved to Al-Khutoot and then joined Al-Naft SC in summer 2016, He scored his first league goal for Al-Naft in February 2017 against Al-Hussein SC in the Iraqi Premier League, He scored another 8 goals in his debut season, and assisted so many others.
 In season 2017–2018, he was the team's top scorer 18 goals, he was predominantly playing left winger.

+In 14 June 2026, he moved to Al Minaa.

 International career

 Iraq U-17

 Dawood was first called up to Iraq national under-17 team squad for the 2016 AFC U-16 Championship, on 16 September 2016 he played against South Korea and helped Iraq claim a first ever AFC U-16 Championship before the striker picked up the tournament's Most Valuable Player and Top Scorer awards.